• Skip to primary navigation

 With the same great taste as the Picadilly recipe, a carrot souffle in a 2 quart casserole dish topped with powdered sugar and orange zest

-Seriously, all you have to do is peel, slice and boil the carrots, blend all of the ingredients together using a food processor or blender and bake it.
+And (can you believe it?!), it really is one of the easiest recipes around.
+Seriously, all you have to do is boil the carrots, throw the simple ingredients in a food processor or blender, then bake.
 That’s it!

 a serving of easy carrot souffle served on a blue plate as a side dish for Easter, Thanksgiving or any special meal.